barabasz/lib/README.md

 # lib

-Common libraries for shell scripts and other languages
+Common libraries for zsh shell scripts
+Requires zsh 5.9+, will not work in bash